benders5e/benders5e/bender.md

 ## Water pouch
 A water pouch holds the equivalent of a 1-foot-diameter sphere of water.
 It is typically worn on the waist and can be used for waterbending when no water source is within range.

+<div style="height:5em;"></div>
 ## Hooked Swords
+On a hit, you can make an opposed Dexterity check against the target's Strength.
+On a success, the target is disarmed and its weapon clatters to the ground in the nearest empty space (your choice if there are multiple options).
+If the target is wielding more than one weapon, only one of them falls to the ground.

 ## Guanmao Hat
 This large-brimmed hat is flat and shield-like, allowing the wearer to defuse various attacks by lowering their head.
 It confers +1 to AC.